 poems by Amy King

-Amy King's writing are at once brainy yet coursing with a perceptable sensuality, are among the best of the post-modernist, post-Language, post-confessional style where we have.
-She is a writer who has surmounted the collective, generationally situated surprise that our native tongue is , in essence, slippery when it comes to addressing our experience and who has gotten on with an interrogation of both the templates one has absorbed from birth and the ones accrued through living long enough to modify one's narrative.
+Amy King's writing is at once brainy yet coursing with a perceptible sensuality, are among the best of the post-modernist, post-Language, post-confessional style where we have.
+She is a writer who has surmounted the collective, generationally situated surprise that our native tongue is, in essence, slippery when it comes to addressing our experience and who has gotten on with an interrogation of both the templates one has absorbed from birth and the ones accrued through living long enough to modify one's narrative.

 Choice and recommended.